Patterns in Nature: Similarities and Differences

 Honeybees, grasshoppers and butterflies are all insects, yet they look and behave very differently from each other.
 So what makes an insect an insect, and how is it different from other animals?
 Insects all share the same basic design of three body parts, six legs, wings, antennae, and compound eyes.
 Variations in the size and shape of these parts account for their great diversity.
 We’ll learn to recognize common groups of insects by their characteristic features and watch them outside as they go about their daily lives.

-Leaves may vary in appearance and texture, but they all have a common function - to make food for their plant.
-We'll examine the structure of leaves looking for similarities and differences, share detailed observations, and appreciate our dependence on leaves as food factories.
+Leaves come in all shapes and sizes, but they share a common function – making food for plants using just sunlight, air and water.
+We’ll examine the structure of leaves, looking for similarities and differences, sharing and recording observations, and appreciating their color, diversity and importance in our lives.

 Cones & Conifers

-We'd all like to walk out into our backyard and see a deer browsing, a grouse nibbling buds, a cat stalking its prey.
-Instead, we are more likely to find only last night's tracks.
-Tracks can provide a glimpse into the lives of animals whose actions are otherwise hidden from us.
-When we study track prints and patterns, we often can identify who the track-maker was and what the animal was doing as it was passing by.
+We’d all like to take a walk outdoors and find a deer browsing, a porcupine nibbling bark, or a bobcat stalking its prey.
+Instead, we are more likely to find only last night’s tracks and traces.
+Learning to recognize track prints, patterns and sign can provide a glimpse into the lives of animals whose actions are otherwise hidden from us.
+By focusing on the clues left behind, we can identify the animals around us and tell a story of their activity.

 Feathering the Nest

 Created in a variety of designs and located in nearly every habitat, bird nests are wonderful examples of how form and function intersect in the natural world.
-What can we learn about the nest-maker by studying the nest?
-How big is the bird?
-What is the bird's habitat?
-We'll see that building a nest using only your mouth and body is tougher than it appears!
+By comparing nest designs, we’ll learn about the nest-makers – their size, habitat and the building supplies available to them.
+We’ll try our hand at building a nest of our own and gain a greater appreciation for the skills of our feathered friends.

-Think about a katydid on a green leaf or a snowshoe hare hiding on a winter's day.
-In order to avoid being eaten, organisms often are shaped or colored to blend into their surroundings.
-We'll look at a variety of these protective adaptations and create our own camouflaged critter.
+Think about a katydid on a green leaf, a snowshoe hare hiding on a winter’s day or an orange eft crawling across the forest floor.
+In order to avoid being eaten, organisms often are shaped or colored to either blend into their surroundings or warn off potential predators.
+We’ll look at a variety of protective coloration, test its importance to survival and create our own camouflaged critter.

 Frogs and Toads

 Wetlands come alive in spring as frogs and toads serenade us with their chorus of voices.
-We’ll learn to distinguish who’s who in the pond by studying different amphibians and their pattern of development, observing field marks of frogs and toads, and listening closely to their distinct songs.
-A field trip to a frog pond is a must!
+We’ll learn to distinguish who’s who in our wetlands by studying their pattern of development, observing field marks, and listening closely to their distinct songs.
+A field trip to a frog pond completes this workshop.